ksin751119/foundry-fork-test/README.md

 ---

+# Contributions

-**The primary goal is to accelerate the development of smart contracts.
-Everyone is welcome to fork and submit PRs to further improve the entire framework!**
+The primary goal is to accelerate the development of smart contracts.
+Everyone is welcome to fork and submit PRs to further improve the entire framework!
+Please see [Contribution Guideline](CONTRIBUTION.md) for more details.